Syon House: History

 In 1609, Thomas Harriot was working at Syon when he made the first ever use of the newly invented telescope to make astronomical drawings of the moon on 26 June, several months ahead of Galileo's observations.
 A plaque marking Harriot can be found in the grounds, not far from where the observations took place.

 In the late 17th century, Syon was in the possession of Charles Seymour, 6th Duke of Somerset, through his wife, Elizabeth Seymour (née Percy).
-After the future Queen Anne had a disagreement with her sister, Mary II (wife of William III, also known as William of Orange), over her friendship with Sarah Churchill, Countess of Marlborough, Queen Mary evicted Princess Anne from her court residence at Whitehall and Hampton Court.
+After the future Queen Anne had a disagreement with her sister, Mary II (wife of William III), over her friendship with Sarah Churchill, Countess of Marlborough, Queen Mary evicted Princess Anne from her court residence at Whitehall and Hampton Court.
 Princess Anne came to live at Syon with her close friends, the Somersets, in 1692.
 Anne gave birth to a stillborn child there.
 Shortly after the birth, Queen Mary came to visit her, again demanding that Anne dismiss the Countess of Marlborough and stormed out again when Anne flatly refused.

 In the 18th century, Hugh Percy, 1st Duke of Northumberland, commissioned architect and interior designer Robert Adam and landscape designer Lancelot "Capability" Brown to redesign the house and estate.
 Work began on the interior reconstruction project in 1762.
 Five large rooms on the west, south and east sides of the House, were completed before work ceased in 1769.
 A central rotunda, which Adam had intended for the interior courtyard space, was not implemented, due to cost.

-In 1951, Syon House was opened to the public for the first time under the 10th Duke and Duchess.
-Later, in 1995 under the 12th Duke, the family rooms became open to the public as well.
+In 1951, Syon House was opened to the public for the first time under Hugh Percy, 10th Duke of Northumberland and his wife Elizabeth.
+Later, in 1995 under Ralph Percy, 12th Duke of Northumberland, the family rooms became open to the public as well.
 As the Percy family continues to live there, they continue to enhance the house.
 Most recently the Duchess added a new central courtyard with the design of Marchioness of Salisbury.

 A £600K restoration was undertaken in late 2007, primarily involving work to the roof area.
 In 2008 restoration work commenced on the Great Hall and a current long-term project is to restore the Adam Rooms.